dlopezyse/dlopezyse.github.io/README.md

 ## 🚀 Features
 ✔ **Dynamic Article Filtering** – Just browse your topic of preference.
 ✔ **JSON-Powered Content** – No need to touch code; just update `articles.json` with new posts.
-✔ **Cyber-Hacker UI** – A glowing neon interface with subtle animations for a hacker-style experience.
 ✔ **Fully Responsive** – Works seamlessly on desktop and mobile.

 ## Project Structure